1,1,2-Trichloroethane

-It is used as a solvent and as an intermediate in the synthesis of 1,1-dichloroethane.
+It is used as a solvent and as an intermediate in the synthesis of 1,1-dichloroethylene.

+Toxicity

+1,1,2-Trichloroethane may be harmful by inhalation, ingestion, and skin contact.
+It is a respiratory and eye irritant.
 1,1,2-TCA is a central nervous system depressant and inhalation of vapors may cause dizziness, drowsiness, headache, nausea, shortness of breath, and unconsciousness.

-Toxicology

-Trichloroethane may be harmful by inhalation, ingestion, and skin contact.
-It is a respiratory and eye irritant.
-Although no definitive studies currently exist, trichloroethane should be treated as a potential carcinogen since laboratory evidence suggests that low molecular weight chlorinated hydrocarbons may be carcinogenic.

-The Occupational Safety and Health Administration and National Institute for Occupational Safety and Health have set occupational exposure limits to 1,1,2-Trichloroethane at 10 ppm over an eight-hour time-weighted average.
-It is considered to be a potential occupational carcinogen.
+The Occupational Safety and Health Administration and National Institute for Occupational Safety and Health have set occupational exposure limits to 1,1,2-trichloroethane at 10 ppm over an eight-hour time-weighted average.